gratipay/guide/README.md

  4. [Governance](governance.md)
  5. [Financing](financing.md)

-Before we get into practical matters, though, let's take a moment to define what exactly we mean by an open organization, and, along the way, why you might want to launch one.
+Before we proceed, though, let's take a moment to define what exactly we mean by an open organization, and (for those not already convinced) why you might want to launch one.

 ## What Is an Open Organization?
 Why Are They Interesting?